docsforadobe/illustrator-scripting-guide/docs/scripting/workingWithObjects.rst

 - ``tracing options``

 The ``file`` and ``folder`` objects are Adobe ExtendScript devices designed to provide platform-independent access to the underlying file system.
-For information on using these objects, see JavaScript Tools Guide.
+For information on using these objects, see `JavaScript Tools Guide <http://estk.aenhancers.com>`__

 For information on creating an object explicitly, see the chapter for your scripting language.